St. Augustine Bridge Company

-The St. Augustine Bridge Company was incorporated on May 16, 1892, under the general incorporation laws of Florida, by O. B. Smith, M. S. Carter, Mathew Hays, Allen Wood and W. W. Dewhurst, for the purpose of constructing, maintaining and operating a toll road bridge between some point in the city of St. Augustine and Anastasia island.
+The St. Augustine Bridge Company was incorporated in Florida in 1892.
+It was established for the purpose of constructing, maintaining and operating a toll bridge between the city of St. Augustine and Anastasia Island.

+It was incorporated on May 16, 1892, by O. B. Smith, M. S. Carter, Mathew Hays, Allen Wood and W. W. Dewhurst.
 Florida state law chapter 4279, approved June 2, 1893, extended the powers of the company to include issuing bonds, and required the bridge to be a drawbridge.

 The toll was not to exceed five cents per pedestrian, 25 cents for one-horse vehicles, 50 cents for two-horse vehicles, and other reasonable rates for other classes.

 The corporation would dissolve after 99 years.